 Yes.
 As a government-led initiative, this has already been implemented in other colleges around the country.
-We are in close contact with several of the new schools and are in the fortunate position of being able to learn from their experiences.
+We are in close contact with several of the new schools and are in the fortunate position to learn from their experiences.
 We work in close collaboration with Kent County Council for their advice and guidance around admissions and policies.

 Yes.
 The government funds places in a similar way to other schools.

 Our Junior College has a rigorous safeguarding policy.
 Although the Junior College is located on the grounds of Broadstairs College, the students will be cared for in a safe environment.
 For part of the week, our Junior College students will study alongside 16 to 18-year-olds.
 The College has successfully operated this model for some time already, carefully integrating younger learners with older students in vocational courses.
 All 14–16 learners have designated areas in which to socialise, facilitated by teaching staff at all times, as well as a yellow lanyard to identify them as pre-16.

 Our goal as a college is to ensure positive destinations towards career goals.
 In 2018/19, 97% of Year 11 students positively progressed onto further education or Apprenticeships within the EKC Group.
 In addition to this, the number of students achieving a grade 4 in maths and English was in line with the national average.

 No. Students and parents/carers can talk to us and make an application directly.
 We must have consent from parents/carers in order to offer a place.
 We will need to obtain information from the current school, including Key Stage 3 progress and attendance.

 We value the input of parents and know that your child’s happiness is the priority.
 We will hold regular parents' evenings throughout the year and encourage parents to contact us if they have any concerns or questions.